bmellink/IBusBM/README.md

 Example sketches:

-- Ibus2PWM: converts ibus data to Servo PWM format: Reads data from first servo channel and translates this to PWM signal to send to a traditional servo
+- **Ibus2PWM**: converts ibus data to Servo PWM format: Reads data from first servo channel and translates this to PWM signal to send to a traditional servo
-- Ibus_monitor: print out servo channels to the standard serial output (PC debug window) and simulate 2 sensors with random values sent back to transmitter.
+- **Ibus_monitor**: print out servo channels to the standard serial output (PC debug window) and simulate 2 sensors with random values sent back to transmitter.
 Requires Arduino board with 2 or more hardware serial ports (such as MEGA 2560)